 I had never eaten asparagus until we moved to Switzerland and after moving back to Alabama, I wanted my own asparagus bed.
 For one reason or another, it just never happened.
 Now, however, since we are a “farming” family, it seems like perfect timing.
 So…

-The rows are 2 1/2 ft deep and are 36 inches apart.
+The first step is digging the rows for asparagus.
+They should be 2 1/2 ft deep and about 36 inches apart.

 Having manure to spread in the vineyard, we used some for the asparagus.
 I let the men handle this part and just tried to stay upwind!

-8 – 10 inches of manure was put in the bottom of each row.
+Put 8 – 10 inches of manure in the bottom of each row.

 Once the manure was in place, the next row was dug.
 Before filling in each row, a stake was placed at either end at ground level (so we know exactly where the center of each row is).

 On the advise of a trusted resource, I have ordered asparagus crowns from Pendleton’s Country Market.
 I ordered both UC157 and Purple Passion.
-They were willing to delay shipment until next Monday (4-16) so their arrival should be timed perfectly with planting the new vines and installing the drip tape.
-I’ll let you know how it goes 🙂
+They were willing to delay shipment until April 16, 2012 so their arrival should be timed perfectly with planting the new vines and installing the drip tape.

 I am looking forward to having fresh asparagus but it may be difficult to wait a whole year!
 The asparagus is not suppose to be harvested the first year.
 The second year, harvest is for 2 weeks and the third year, harvest is for 6 weeks.